agaldran/lwnet/README.md

 ```

 For full reproducibility, you should use the configuration specified in the `requirements.txt` file.
-If you are using conda, there is a requirements file that will install everything in one line, just run on a terminal:
+If you are using conda, you can install dependencies in one line, just run on a terminal:
 ```
 conda create --name lwnet --file environment.txt conda activate lwnet